estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 The goal of my arithmetic is not to prove, to three decimal places, that harm exceeds benefit.
 That calculation is impossible by design—the system does not measure the key variables.
 Instead, the calculation exposes the asymmetry of proof.

 The harms are documented, non-zero, and plausibly large.
 The claimed benefits—a reduction in suicide mortality—have zero RCT evidence.
-In any ethical, medical, or scientific framework, you do not deploy a mass intervention that risks lethal police contact when you cannot demonstrate its efficacy.
 The intervention fails the principle of equipoise.
 It ships not because the benefit outweighs the harm, but because the harm is uncounted and the benefit is measured in superficial KPIs.

+The burden of proof here is not complex arithmetic.
+In medicine, you don't administer a drug with known severe side effects without first proving it works.
 The rigorous argument requires no precise ratio:

 1. The intervention routes users into encounters with **known, non-zero risk of lethal police violence**—encounters more dangerous per-incident than active shooter responses
 2. The magnitude of risk depends on parameters **no one measures**